 Basic Structure

-Each column is an item in a list (array) under tool.settings.columns.
+Each column is an item in a list (array) under the columns section.
 A column is defined by a set of key-value pairs.

 columns: